page_title_detailed

 Sentinel lymph node biopsy

-To find out whether cancer is in the lymph nodes, a doctor removes a few lymph nodes from your underarm where the cancer is most likely to travel first.
+To find out whether cancer is in the lymph nodes, a doctor removes a few lymph nodes from your underarm where the cancer is most likely to spread first.
 These are called the sentinel nodes.

 Before surgery, your doctor will inject a blue dye and/or a radioactive substance into your breast.
 At the time of surgery, the surgeon will look for the lymph nodes that have taken up the dye and remove them.